Financial Aid Q's & A's

 How do I get aid again for next year?

 Financial aid is awarded annually.
 You must apply each year.
-Enrolled undergraduates, graduate students, and professional students (in Dentistry, Medicine, Optometry, Veterinary Medicine, Law, and PHP Pharmacy) begin the application process by completing and submitting the following by the priority application date:
+Enrolled undergraduates, graduate students, and professional students (in Dentistry, Medicine, Optometry, Veterinary Medicine, Law, and PHP Pharmacy) begin the application process by completing and submitting the following by the February 1st priority deadline:

 - Summer Aid: If you are an enrolled undergraduate or graduate student and you register for upcoming summer term classes and have filed the FAFSA, Student Financial Aid will assume that you would like to receive financial aid for summer.
 No special application or notification to our office is required.
 Professional students will be awarded based on their college's academic schedule.

 - Remember!
-Be sure to apply by the priority application date.
+Be sure to apply by the February 1st priority deadline.
 Some financial aid funds are limited, and late applicants will not be awarded most types of institutional aid unless funds are available.
 The amount of financial aid awarded may vary each year according to your need, the type of aid you are requesting, your academic performance, and available funding.

 How do I give permission for OSU to talk to my parents/designee about my financial aid?